Dependants- International Students

 Your dependants can undertake study whilst in the UK.

 Child dependants will be eligible to attend free state schools, which is a legal requirement for all children between the ages of 5 and 16.
 The school term starts in the first week of September and so, for September start courses, you should be making your visa applications as early as possible (you can do this 3 months before your Swansea University course start date) and coming to the UK as soon as you can (one month before your Swansea University course starts).
-If you are coming at a time outside of the main September intake, you should be prepared for delays before your child can start school.
+If you are coming at a time outside the main September intake, you should be prepared for delays before your child can start school.
 They may have to wait until the next vacation or school year before they can join.

 It is not possible to enrol your children at school on a Visitor visa and you should be prepared to show that your children have the correct immigration to allow them to be enrolled.